 Children for whom it can be demonstrated that they have a medical or social need to go to the school.
-This includes children previously from abroad who were cared for by the state because they would not otherwise have been cared for adequately and subsequently adopted.

-A panel of HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+A panel of governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
 The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.